 Below is a picture of a group of men from Homerton Fire Station, smiling and proud to be serving their Country, little did they know what fate had in store for some of them just around the corner.

-,Below is the one picture that I have of Albert Saville, an extremely proud man, the smile that shows a man happy in his work and happy to be serving his Country when it was needed.
+,Below is the one picture that we have of Albert Saville, an extremely proud man, the smile that shows a man happy in his work and happy to be serving his Country when it was needed.
 Albert and his colleagues gave the ultimate sacrifice for their King and Country and we will all be forever grateful to them for their courage and dedication to duty.
 Like so many of this generation, they did not ask why, they just did their job, in their eyes they were doing ‘their bit’ for the Country.

 The following Air Raid Warning document is dated 19th April 1941 and I have transcribed the whole document out due to the poor image quality;